rust-lang/book/second-edition/src/ch16-01-threads.md

 To create a new thread, we call the `thread::spawn` function, and pass it a closure (we talked about closures in Chapter 13) containing the code we want to run in the new thread.
-The example in Listing 16-1 prints some text from a main thread and other text from a new thread:
+The example in [Listing 16-1][Listing-16-1] prints some text from a main thread and other text from a new thread:

 <span class="filename">Filename: src/main.rs</span>